 In order to prescribe a product containing CBD (or any medical cannabis as the active ingredient), a registered Australian medical practitioner must apply to the TGA for approval on behalf of the patient.

 If you are looking for information on how to talk to your doctor about CBD oil, or to find a clinic or doctor who is comfortable and familiar with the prescribing process in Australia for medical cannabis, you can download the Simple Steps to Accessing Medicinal Cannabis guide.

 Is medical cannabis the right choice for me?

-Take our short quiz to find out if medical cannabis is a suitable option for you.
-We can then connect you with an Australian medical practitioner who can assess if you are eligible for medical cannabis.
+Take our short quiz to find out if you may be eligible for medical cannabis.
+We can then connect you with an Australian medical practitioner who can assess if it is the right treatment choice for you.